Dear Uncle Bud,

 Modest mothers paced up and down the isles with crying babies.
-I’ve never seen so many bushy black beards and pregnant bellies in one place.
 It was reminiscent of an encounter I had last year with a big orthodox family, in an elevator.
 They crowded in like a flock of penguins until I was flattened in the corner with a toddler under each elbow, and then the elevator wouldn’t go up because it was too heavy, so they turned and looked at me, and I knew that it was time for little me to get off.

 At the prescribed time, somewhere over Yellowstone National Park, the devout men rose in unison, took their tallitot and teffilin out of the overhead compartments, and trooped toward the back to pray.
 They had an appointment with God, way up there in the sky.
-They were very serious and avoided eye-contact with women.
+They were very business-like about it.

-A less devout man near the toilet was in a more sociable mood.
+A less devout man near the toilet was more sociable.
 He had a broken nose and an earring in one ear and also looked like a Gypsy.
 “Please be careful,” he pleaded softly, earnestly, shifting uneasily in his seat, “A terrorist won’t be able to tell the difference between you and… Just be aware—ok?
 Use common sense.”

 And, of course, there was the mandatory Romeo prowling around.
-He positioned himself in the isle beside me, stretching loudly and vigorously in order to make his athletic figure as conspicuous as possible.
+He positioned himself in the isle beside me, stretching to make his athletic figure as conspicuous as possible.
 Then he “found” a coin on the floor and asked, with a twinkle, if it was mine.
 More than once, actually.
 Stinker.

 So anyway, I’m a stranger in a strange place again.